japila-books/spark-sql-internals/mkdocs/spark-sql-ObjectConsumerExec.md

+title: ObjectConsumerExec

-== [[ObjectConsumerExec]] ObjectConsumerExec Contract -- Unary Physical Operators with Child Physical Operator with One-Attribute Output Schema
+# ObjectConsumerExec -- Unary Physical Operators with Child Physical Operator with One-Attribute Output Schema

 `ObjectConsumerExec` is the <<contract, contract>> of <<implementations, unary physical operators>> with the child physical operator using a one-attribute <<spark-sql-catalyst-QueryPlan.adoc#output, output schema>>.